wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.15.
 Extended DNS Error Code 14 - Not Ready

-   The server is unable to answer the query as it was not fully functional when the query was received.
+   The server is unable to answer the query, as it was not fully functional when the query was received.

 4.16.
 Extended DNS Error Code 15 - Blocked

-   The server is unable to respond to the request because the domain is blacklisted due to an internal security policy imposed by the operator of the server resolving or forwarding the query.
+   The server is unable to respond to the request because the domain is on a blocklist due to an internal security policy imposed by the operator of the server resolving or forwarding the query.

 4.17.
 Extended DNS Error Code 16 - Censored

-   The server is unable to respond to the request because the domain is blacklisted due to an external requirement imposed by an entity other than the operator of the server resolving or forwarding the query.
-   Note that how the imposed policy is applied is irrelevant (in-band DNS filtering, court order, etc).
+   The server is unable to respond to the request because the domain is on a blocklist due to an external requirement imposed by an entity other than the operator of the server resolving or forwarding the query.
+Note that how the imposed policy is applied is irrelevant (in-band DNS filtering, court order, etc.).

-Kumari, et al.          Expires November 6, 2020                [Page 7]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

 4.18.
 Extended DNS Error Code 17 - Filtered

-   The server is unable to respond to the request because the domain is blacklisted as requested by the client.
+   The server is unable to respond to the request because the domain is on a blocklist as requested by the client.
 Functionally, this amounts to "you requested that we filter domains like this one."

 4.19.
 Extended DNS Error Code 18 - Prohibited

    An authoritative server or recursive resolver that receives a query from an "unauthorized" client can annotate its REFUSED message with this code.
-Examples of "unauthorized" clients are recursive queries from IP addresses outside the network, blacklisted IP addresses, local policy, etc.
+Examples of "unauthorized" clients are recursive queries from IP addresses outside the network, blocklisted IP addresses, local policy, etc.

 4.20.
 Extended DNS Error Code 19 - Stale NXDOMAIN Answer